LostArtefacts/TRX/CONTRIBUTING.md

 - **Without Docker**:

-    This scenario is not officially supported, but you can see how it's done by examining `docker/Dockerfile` and `docker/entrypoint.sh` for the external dependencies and `meson.build` for the local files, then tailoring your system to match the process.
+    This scenario is not officially supported, but you can see how it's done by examining the files in the `tools/docker/` directory for the external dependencies and `meson.build` for the local files, then tailoring your system to match the process.